CiscoSE/AMP4E-to-ServiceNOW_Incident/README.md

 ## Before you use
 Before you begin you need to ensure that you have the following:
-* AMP for Endpoints installed and have a valid account
+* Cisco AMP for Endpoints installed and have a valid account
 * ServiceNOW Account
 * Optional: AWS Account